 MCCA indexes the scale annually, based on the average annual wage increases in Manitoba, as recommended to us from the data compiled by PeopleFirst.
 In 2014, MCCA contracted with PeopleFirst HR Services to conduct another market review to ensure the salary guideline scale reflects current competitive rates of pay.
 Adjustments were made as per their findings, including an enhanced adjustment for the Child Care Assistant to bring the Level 5 up to the average low for Educational Assistants.

 Educational Assistant wages in Manitoba schools range from an average low of $30,500 to an average high of $51,300.
 The average maximum is $19.25/hour or $40,043.

 As new spaces are licensed, competition for ECEs becomes harder.
 In addition, school divisions are hiring ECEs and are able to offer higher wages than most child care centres can afford to pay.

-MELCC is the licensing authority in Manitoba.
-They have provided average hourly rates of pay based on the financial information provided to them by child care centres in Manitoba.
+The Early Learning and Child Care Program, Government of Manitoba, is the child care licensing authority..
+They have provided average hourly rates of pay based on the financial information provided to them by not for profit child care centres in Manitoba.

 Occupational Standards for Early Childhood Educators: click here

 Occupational Standards For Early Childhood Educators, Infant Care Profile click here